hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

   * macrophages
   * possibly megakaryocytes

 > It is recommended that you have some expectation regarding the cell types you expect to see in a dataset prior to performing the QC.
 This will inform you if you have any cell types with low complexity (lots of transcripts from a few genes) or cells with higher levels of mitochondrial expression.
-This will enable us to account for these biological factors when assessing the data quality.
+This will enable us to account for these biological factors during the analysis workflow.

 None of the above cell types are expected to be low complexity or anticipated to have high mitochondrial content.